Everyone at the Table

 So we're doing quarterly.
 We might increase the frequency.

 We did one last quarter.
-We're going to do one this quarter, a virtual dinner.
+We're going to do on this quarter a virtual dinner.

 So everybody just picked a food delivery service.
 You have food delivered to your house.